justinrgarrard/world-of-naevis.net/docs/gear/charms/orichalcum.md

 >
 > A short blade that feels as though it's filled with sloshing liquid.
 >
 > When attuned, the wielder can use a bonus action while swinging it to extend an invisible blade past the dagger's edge, up to 10 feet away.
 The dagger has the _Reach_ property when used in this way.
-It counts as a magical weapon for the purposes of bypassing damage resistance when attuned.